Let's Talk About Love: Other markets

-The album has also sold over one million units in Japan and was certified Million by the RIAJ.
-In Australia, it debuted at number one and spent five non-consecutive weeks at the top.
-It was certified seven-times platinum by the ARIA.
-Let's Talk About Love topped the charts around the world and was certified diamond, multi-platinum, platinum and gold in many countries.
-It has sold over ten million copies in Europe (ten-times IFPI Platinum Europe Award) and over two million units in Latin America.
+The album sold over one million units in Japan and was certified million by the RIAJ.
+In Australia, it debuted at number one, spent five non‑consecutive weeks at the top, and was certified seven‑times platinum by the ARIA.
+Let's Talk About Love reached number one in many other markets and received diamond, multi‑platinum, platinum, and gold certifications in numerous countries.
+It has sold over 10 million copies in Europe (ten‑times IFPI Platinum Europe Award) and more than two million units in Latin America.